Refugee Week Berlin 2025

 Refugee Week is an open platform and welcomes a wide range of responses suited to many different contexts.
 As a movement, we aim to make our activities inclusive and remove barriers to participation.

-Arts and Culture Make Change
+Arts and Culture Create Change

-We believe that arts and culture can help us see migration and displacement differently: by creating connection across difference, taking the voices and experiences of refugees to new spaces and helping us imagine how we can live better together.
+We believe that arts and culture can help us see migration and displacement differently by creating connection across difference, taking the voices and experiences of refugees to new spaces and helping us imagine how we can live better together.

 Leadership Matters